Moving Terraform State from Local Files to Azure Storage

 - Never store Terraform state in Git

-- Always use remote backend with locking
+- Always use a remote backend with locking

 - Enable versioning for state blobs